jpedro/jpedro.github.io/random.md

   [realistic](https://www.youtube.com/watch?v=TYo-ziwOAWQ).
 Humane
   without getting mushy.

-- Like The Americans, Line of Duty is a slow burning series about undercover operations.
+- Like The Americans, Line of Duty is another slow burning series about undercover operations.
 The writing will slow cook you to helplessness.
   It's a sad, gripping show.
 Save it for when it rains.